PikasXYZ/mobile-game-hack-4equals10/README.md

    - **If you choose the mode "Get Quiz":**

       After running the cell `Mode "Get Quiz"`, some widgets will be displayed.
 Then select the difficulty from 1~5.
 Finally get the quiz of X=Y by clicking the **Get Quiz!** button.
-BTW, you can change the amount of answers you want to see at most if you wanna get more or less answer.
+BTW, you can change the amount of answers you want to see at most if you wanna get more or fewer answers.

    <p align="center">